Helle Tem Cover

 star_half

-Some may find the thumb ramp to be uncomfortable or restrict the grips you can use but Bark River offers plenty of options even on this model and the bravo 1 can be had without a thumb ramp as well.
-The knife pictures here have green micarta handles but Bark River makes their knives in an unprecedented array of handle materials and I would defy anyone to find a handle for a Bark River knife that they don’t like.
+Some may find the thumb ramp to be uncomfortable or restrict the grips you can use, but Bark River offers plenty of options even on this model, and the Bravo 1 can be had without a thumb ramp as well.
+The knife pictures here have green micarta handles, but Bark River makes their knives in an unprecedented array of handle materials, and I would defy anyone to find a handle for a Bark River knife that they don’t like.

 Honorable Mention: Cold Steel Finn Hawk